 You can call them “fairway metals” or “metal woods” as well.
 These are familiar names in golf.
 Fairway wood club essentially means 3, 5 and 7 wood club and also has other loft ranges in its category.

 Like the drivers, fairway wood shafts are made of graphite.
 You can also see some players using steel shaft fairwood.
 Fairwoods look very similar to the driver, but their clubheads are slightly smaller.

-Before buying your first club observe golf club pictures and get a feel of the way different golf clubs look.
+Before buying your first golf club, observe the club pictures and get a feel of the way different golf clubs look.

 What is the fairway wood used for?